Abishevs/simple-physics-engine/README.md

 ### ONGOING and not meant as an production crate
-It's my learning playground to learn Rust and physics engine design & graphics rendering (simulation) So don't have any expections of goodness in this project, it's probably a piece of junk haha
+It's my learning playground to learn Rust and physics engine design & graphics rendering (simulation) Simply don't have any expections of goodness in this project, it's probably a piece of junk haha

 ## TODO:
+- [ ] Add units and prefixes
+- [ ] Make the programm calculate SHM params, based on initial conditions t=0
-- [ ] Calculator style SHM- simple haromonic motion.
+- [x] Calculator style SHM- simple haromonic motion.
 Pendelum and springs
 - [ ] Learn how to draw stuff on the screen haha. might use an game engine like piston, ggez or graphics library like wgpu?

 ## Goals